gitmehdis/LLM-Steering-Dreamer/README.md

 ### Running the Experiments

-After cloning the repository, you can run `requirements.ipynb` notebook which admits OPENAI_API_KEY and a directory to your Dreamer policy checkpoint
+After cloning the repository, you can run `main.ipynb` notebook which admits `OPENAI_API_KEY` and a directory to your Dreamer policy checkpoint